-Jennifer Kelly is a fixed-term Assistant Professor of Sociology at Michigan State University.
+Jennifer Carrera, formerly Jennifer Kelly, is currently a fixed-term Assistant Professor of Sociology at Michigan State University.
 She earned a Ph.D. in Sociology with Specializations in Animal Studies and Environmental Science & Policy from MSU in Spring 2015.
 She studies environmental sociology focusing on the relationship that humans have with the living world.
-With an interdisciplinary background her scholarship and views on the nature society divide have embraced a holistic approach.
+With an interdisciplinary background, her scholarship and views on the nature society divide have embraced a holistic approach.
 As such, her interests have taken on an experiential dimension, that is, where nature and wildlife interface most vividly with humans.
 This is revealed in a broad range of areas from an individual’s encounter with the portrait of a wild animal, to exploring the role of experiential education that is centered on the student immersion into a natural environment, to the hunting of wildlife, a relationship that has been portrayed both as an act of love and kill.
 Jennifer applied for a CAF grant to continue her research.